 - A history of an event that is suspected to be malignant hyperthermia during anesthesia

-- A history of muscle tissue breakdown called rhabdomyolysis, which can be triggered by exercise in extreme heat and humidity or when taking a statin drug
+- A history of muscle tissue breakdown called rhabdomyolysis (rab-doe-my-OL-ih-sis), which can be triggered by exercise in extreme heat and humidity or when taking a statin drug

-- Certain muscle diseases and disorders caused by inherited abnormal genes
+- Certain muscle diseases and disorders caused by inherited gene changes

 If not treated promptly, malignant hyperthermia can result in major complications, such as: